Initial Meeting With Client About Web Design

 I didn’t feel good then, and I’m still steaming as I write this article.
 I feel like I want to do something about it.

 I am sharing this story because I want people to know that this is real.
-You need to work with a local company who will sit down with you and explain everything in detail.
+You need to work with a local Milwaukee company who will sit down with you and explain everything in detail.
 You need to leave that meeting with a good understanding – scratch that – a GREAT understanding, of what you are investing in.
 Good companies are out there; we aren’t the only ones.
 And you will know when you’ve found one.
 They won’t sell you anything, they will listen to your needs and make recommendations that are backed up with case studies and solid consultation.

 My name is Mark and I’m an SEO Consultant.
 I will be on your next call with your SEO company if you want.
 Not as Brew City Marketing, but as an independent SEO consultant.
 At absolutely no charge to you.
-Call us today!
+Contact us today!